algosup/2023-2024-project-4-sportshield-team-2/Documents/Communication/03_18_2024_meetingSummary.md

 ### Usage

 #### What would a package contain?
-Like the device, a charger (USB-C?), anything else?
+Like the device, a charger (USB-C?), or anything else?

-- It's just a prototype they didn't thought about that yet.
+- It's just a prototype they haven't thought about that yet.

 #### Is the app expected to be available on Google Play Store and Apple App Store?

 - Yes, they expect it will be available on both.

-#### Does it meet specific criteria to test robustness of the SportShield device, such as waterproofness, cold-resistance in these fields such as IP ratings?
+#### Does it meet specific criteria to test robustness of the SportShield device, such as waterproofness, or cold-resistance in these fields such as IP ratings?

 - No, it's just a prototype and it hasn't been tested in real condition.
-- But it resistant to 2-3 meter height falling.
+- But it's resistant to 2-3 meter height falling.

 #### Are notifications (sent by the SportShield device) only supported by the app?
 Or should they be also sent by Bluetooth somehow?

-- We can feel free to add some use cases but Bluetooth isn't relevant cause if the user is near to the device, he doesn't need to receive notifications.
+- We can feel free to add some use cases
+- Bluetooth isn't relevant because if the user is near the device, he doesn't need to receive notifications.

 #### Do you have a mail or phone number for technical support?
-For example if my device isn't working, who can I email/call?
+For example, if my device isn't working, who can I email/call?

 - Yes, but not for now, it's too early to have a real plan of technical and client support.